正常

-A language mechanism that allows functions to suspend (suspend) mid-execution and resume (resume) later -- the foundational infrastructure for implementing lazy generators, asynchronous I/O, state machines, and other patterns.
+A language mechanism that allows a function to suspend (suspend) at an intermediate point and later resume (resume)—the infrastructure for implementing lazy generators, asynchronous I/O, state machines, and other patterns.

 Header